EMDR BASIC TRAINING

 This Basic Training offers the option to bundle specialized EMDR Consultation for Basic Training with a Perinatal Health Care emphasis (with your trainer, Dr. Mara Tesler Stein) or to seek consultation with other consultants at The Institute for Creative Mindfulness.

-The Institute for Creative Mindfulness will refund any training fees, less a $25 administrative processing fee, if you cancel two weeks prior to the training.
+The Institute for Creative Mindfulness will refund any training fees, less a $100 administrative processing fee for Basic Trainings and $50 for Advanced Practice Trainings, if you cancel two weeks prior to the training.
 Cancellations within two weeks of the training will be eligible for a 50% refund, and the remaining balance can be applied toward a future training with the Institute for Creative Mindfulness.
 Only medically documented reasons or family deaths are considered as an exception to this policy.
 No-shows are not eligible for a refund.
-In the case of inclement weather, should we cancel the training, your registration would simply be moved to our rescheduled date.
+In the case of inclement weather, or insufficient registration, should we cancel the training, your registration would simply be moved to our rescheduled date.
 If the rescheduled date isn’t available for you we can offer you another date or entertain your request for a refund.
 If you terminate your training or need to leave it early for any reason, you are not eligible for a refund.
 Attendance at the entire training is required for our program to remain compliant with EMDRIA standards.
 Please see us with any questions on this policy or for questions about how you can make up missed segments of the training.
 All other situations will be handled on a case-by-case basis.